-Mar 2018 Planned Mitigation Risk - Action Status/Control Strategy Manage and develop effective IT services following transition to SRS by establishing strong retained client-side management arrangements, processes and procedures.
-Arrangements in place to monitor planned work and projects as part of client side management arrangements.
-More strategic issues being addressed following transfer of service in conjunction with SRS Delivery Group.
-Workshop held to review the original business case investment objectives and action plan being developed.
-Development and implementation of digital by default by committing to move all transactional services online and fully digitising the back-office.
-Strategic aims and objectives being developed and will be managed in line with work on 'Modernising Council'.
-Also monitored by the council's Digital Board.
-Good progress on streamlining internal forms processes.
-Monitoring of carefully considered data set to manage performance of the SRS arrangement/demand on services.
-Performance measures are in place and monitored on a quarterly basis.
+Jun 2018 Planned Mitigation Risk - Action Status/Control Strategy ☑ Risk 11.01 Manage and develop effective IT services following transition to SRS by establishing strong retained client-side management arrangements, processes and procedures.
+SRS Delivery Group meetings continue to manage planned work and projects as part of client side arrangements.
+Follow up session on SRS investment objectives planned.
+External review of IT/Digital service being commissioned to review SRS/Digital progress, identify strengths and weaknesses as well as identifying areas for future investment to enhance IT/Digital capabilities for the council. ☑ Risk 11.02 Development and implementation of digital by default by committing to move all transactional services online and fully digitising the back-office.
+This is being managed on a strategic basis by the modernised Council Board chaired by the Chief Executive.
+This will feed in to the newly created Digital City Board.
+Successful roll out of online expenses system within the iTrent system. ☑ Risk 11.03 Monitoring of carefully considered data set to manage performance of the SRS arrangement/demand on services.
+Performance measures for SRS are in place and monitored on a monthly basis.
+Performance of SRS provided to Scrutiny in April 2018.
 Monthly performance information provided by SRS reviewed at SRS Delivery Group and Digital Board.
 Dashboard created in MI Hub.